liyuan-rey/identity/README.md

 # identity
 This is a demo application shows usage about [OAuth](http://oauth.net/2/) in both server and client side, based on IdentityServer.

-The demo is built on top of ASP.Net 5 ([website](http://www.asp.net/vnext), [document](http://docs.asp.net/en/latest/) and [code](https://github.com/aspnet/Home)).
+The demo is built on top of ASP.Net 4.5 ([website](http://www.asp.net/vnext), [document](http://docs.asp.net/en/latest/) and [code](https://github.com/aspnet/Home)).

 Thanks to [Visual Studio Community](https://www.visualstudio.com/products/visual-studio-community-vs) and [Visual Studio Code](https://www.visualstudio.com/products/code-vs.aspx), which the demo is coding with.

+## What's in the demo
+...

+### server-core
+...

+### server-selfhot & server-owinhost
+...

+## ASP.Net

+* ASP.Net Web API -

+* ASP.Net Identity -

+* ASP.Net CORS -

+## EntityFramework
+...

+## Json.NET
+...

 ## OWIN and Katana Project
-I perfer not to binding with any exactly server or host environment, so OWIN and Katana is used in the demo.
+I prefer not to binding with any exactly server or host environment, so OWIN and Katana is used in the demo.
 I suggest you to read this [article](http://bitoftech.net/2014/06/01/token-based-authentication-asp-net-web-api-2-owin-asp-net-identity/), it clearly clearified the relationship between OWIN and Katana, also the motivation of Katana project.

 Many components of Katana Project are used in the demo.
 For more information about Katana, check it's [website](https://katanaproject.codeplex.com/), [document](http://katanaproject.codeplex.com/documentation) and [code](http://katanaproject.codeplex.com/SourceControl/latest).